SyncfusionExamples/wpf-property-grid-examples/README.md

 # PropertyGrid control samples

-This repository contains the samples that demonstrate the functionalities of PropertyGrid like the following features.
+This repository contains the samples that demonstrate the functionalities of PropertyGrid.

 <table>
  <tr>